wandb/wandb/README.md

 # W&B Community

 Be a part of the growing W&B Community and interact with the W&B team in our [Discord](https://wandb.me/discord).
-Stay connected with the latest ML updates and tutorials with [W&B Fully Connected](https://wandb.ai/fully-connected).
+Stay connected with the latest AI updates and tutorials with [W&B Fully Connected](https://wandb.ai/fully-connected).

 &nbsp;